-If you discover the majority of your audience has strong naturalistic intelligence, then you know to position your marketing messages with an environmental angle.
+If you discover that the majority of your audience has strong naturalistic intelligence, then you know to position your marketing messages with an environmental angle.
 Let’s say you sell accounting software.
-To effectively connect with your audience, you could create marketing materials on the various ways accounting software reduces paper waste and how to go paperless.
+To effectively connect with your audience, you could create marketing materials on the various ways that accounting software reduces paper waste, or how to go paperless.

 Studying the theory of multiple intelligences is also important for business leaders for a number of reasons.
 It not only increases productivity within the work place by better communicating with employees, but it can also be used to better communicate your marketing message with your audience.

 Connecting with your audience in a way that leads to higher conversions starts with understanding how they think and behave.
 Use our guide on the Gardner’s multiple intelligences theory to improve your visual marketing efforts.
 And don’t hesitate to reach out to us for help with using Gardner’s theory to boost your marketing efforts.
 As a visual marketing agency, we excel in helping brands connect with their customers based on their preferred marketing mediums.